-Foods that lower cholesterol suggests you consider rolled oats, fibre, chickpeas, eggplant and apples.
+Foods that lower cholesterol suggests you consider rolled oats, fibre as in beetroot and 100% whole grains, chickpeas, eggplant and apples.

 A reader writes of his experience with statins.

 I have taken statins to lower my cholesterol.
 Decreased libido was one of the many side effects I experienced.
 As things happen gradually, I hadn't fully taken note of how my normal nighttime erections had virtually ceased.

 I figured my lack of sexual interest was due to getting older.
 My wife felt I wasn't as interested in her anymore.

 During the first week after I stopped the statin, I had a sexual awakening like I was a teenager again.
 I didn't realise how far I had deteriorated until my libido came roaring back.